cheredia19/happiness2024/README.md

 # Western Europe dominates the World Happiness Report
-#### _14 of the 20 countries labeled as the happiest in the world are located in the “old continent”_
+_- 14 of the 20 countries labeled as the happiest in the world are located in the “old continent”_

-*By César Heredia, data journalist*
+**By César Heredia, data journalist**

 Do you want to be happy?
 Move to a Western Europe country.
 At least that is what is derived from the most recent World Happiness Report.